sardus1970/JR_BLE_Gamepad/README.md

 By the time of this writing, the module has been tested successfully under Mac OS (Catalina and Big Sur), various Android devices, and Windows 10.

-### Highlights
+### Features

 - automatic detection of PPM frame size, up to 12 channels (PPM12)
--  gamepad refresh rate is adjustable on the fly (1Hz-100Hz)
-- 16-bit gamepad axis resolution in *high-resolution* mode, 8-bit in *compatibility* mode
-- refresh rate & axis resolution can be configured on the transmitter (sacrifices one channel)
+- gamepad refresh rate & axis resolution adjustable on the transmitter (sacrifices one channel)
 - 50 nanoseconds pulse-width sampling resolution (14 bits)
-- PPM signal is decoded using the ESP32's RMT hardware
 - 30mA average current draw @ 8V using a step-down regulator, 70mA with a linear regulator
 - PPM input signal voltage may range from 1V to15V
-- performs signal noise threshold estimation for sending gamepad updates only when required
+- performs signal noise estimation for differentiating between noise and user input
+- compatible with Mac OS, Android and Windows